Creating Access Tokens Using a Custom Integration

 The header and payload of the TOKEN may be examined with the following commands.
 This is useful when investigating if tokens contain the correct custom claims or tokens that may appear malformed.

-Warning: Decoding tokens with an online service exposes details about your DataTrails until you delete the test secret.
+Warning: Decoding tokens with an online service exposes details about your DataTrails token credentials.
+Remember to regenerate the credentials when troubleshooting is complete.

 1. View the Header